juliogarciape/crypi/README.md

 ![Version](https://img.shields.io/npm/v/crypi?label=Version)
 ![License](https://img.shields.io/npm/l/crypi?label=License)

-**A fun and simple security library for NodeJS with easy integration.**
+**A fun and simple security library for NodeJS with easy integration**

+## Support Us :sparkling_heart:

+If you find this project useful and want us to keep improving it, please consider:

+- **Star the Repo**: [Give it a star](https://github.com/juliogarciape/crypi) on GitHub to help increase its visibility.
+- **Share**: Let others know about this project.

 ## Installation :package: